Executive Summary

 Conclusion

 Non-zero balances are foundational to the blockchain ecosystem, reflecting user participation and network activity.
 While they provide utility and insights, they also necessitate careful management to mitigate risks and costs.
-As blockchain adoption grows, non-zero balances will continue to play a vital role in shaping the future of decentralized finance and digital assets.
+As blockchain adoption grows, it will continue to play a vital role in shaping the future of decentralized finance and digital assets.

-This page was last updated on December 10, 2024.
+This page was last updated on May 19, 2025.